HealsCodes/vim-gas/README.md

 ## License ##

-BSD (3 clause) - see COPYING for details
+BSD (3 clause) - see LICENSE for details